Does Valuation Mean Mortgage Offer is Approved?

 After the valuation, if the lender is satisfied with the value and condition of the property, a mortgage offer may be made.
 When this offer will be made is entirely dependent on the mortgage lender.
 Some lenders may choose to carefully examine the report.
 It also depends on what kind of evaluation the surveyor adopted.
 In the case of a desk-based evaluation, an offer can be made within hours or days.
 In the case of a physical visit, an offer can be made after several days or weeks.

-Yes, mortgages can be refused after valuation for several reasons and some of these are as follows:
+Mortgages can be refused after valuation for several reasons:

 - The mortgage lender is not satisfied with the condition of the property